calcut/dwt-optical/README.md

       - NB **This step will need repeated** if the hardware setup changes

+## Python Environment

+These steps are not required if running from the .exe file

 ### Python
    - Code has been tested with Python 3.10.6